stephanie-lee/WanderSF/README.md

 # FresherNote

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku] **NB:** (Set up on 12/14)

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+WanderSF is a web application inspired by Yelp built using Ruby on Rails and React.js.
+The app will be a platform for users to find and share about public parks and recreational facilities, as well as unique hangout spots.
+WanderSF allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
+- [ ] Search through spots with text and location
+- [ ] Add photos for spots
+- [ ] Suggest (submit request) for new spots or editing existing spot details
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete (your own) reviews
-- [ ] Organize notes within Notebooks
+- [ ] Star-rating for spots
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Tag spots with multiple tags and search spots by tag categories
-- [ ] Search through notes for blocks of text
-- [ ] Apply complex styling to notes while editing
+- [ ] Personal profile to edit (profile picture and basic details)
-- [ ] Set reminders on notes

 ## Design Docs
 * [View Wireframes][view]